Somebody to Love (Fargo): Critical reviews

 "Somebody to Love" received positive reviews from critics.
 The review aggregator website Rotten Tomatoes reported a 76% approval rating with an average rating of 8.6/10 for the episode, based on 21 reviews.
 The site's consensus states: "'Somebody to Love' concludes Fargo's third season with an episode that - while not this arc's finest hour - plays on its core themes and offers its characters resolution."

 Matt Fowler of IGN gave the episode an "amazing" 9.2 out of 10 and wrote in his verdict, "If this winds up, in the end, being Fargo's final bow on TV, then, thematically, it works wonderfully.
 The ever hopeful officer of the law facing down an evil overlord who thinks he's above it all.
 It's very bubble vs. the big bad world out there.
 But Gloria was no longer just a small town cop by the end.
 She'd brought her scope, and sense of justice, to a bigger platform - one that paralleled Varga's scheming.
-And so the two off the could square off, evenly, regarding the nature of truth and condemnation."
+And so the two of them could square off, evenly, regarding the nature of truth and condemnation."

 Zack Handlen of The A.V.
 Club gave the episode an "A-" grade and wrote, "The ending is the best part of the episode, maybe the best part of the season as a whole; it gives every odd digression and weird character choice the ring of intentionality and resonance that I've been wanting for so long."

 Alan Sepinwall of Uproxx wrote, "If Hawley has a brainstorm for another year, I can't wait to see it.
 And if he decides not to press his luck any more on this insane gamble, then that image of Schrodinger's Door feels like a perfect concluding one.
 This was a true story.
 Only it wasn't at all.
 But it was great."
 Ben Travers of IndieWire gave the episode a "B" grade and wrote, "With all this uncertainty in a world demanding certainty, why was the open-ended finale ultimately unsatisfying.
 The easy answer is that we want answers."